Canonical bases arising from quantum symmetric pairs of Kac-Moody type: Introduction

 The classification of real simple Lie algebras, or equivalently, the symmetric pairs $(\mathfrak g, \mathfrak g^\theta)$, was achieved by \'E. Cartan, and they are in bijection with (bicolored) Satake diagrams, $\I =\I_\circ \cup \Iblack$; cf. \cite{Ar62}.
 As a deformation of symmetric pairs, the quantum symmetric pair (QSP) $(\U, \Ui)$ was formulated by Letzter \cite{Le99, Le02} in finite type with the Satake diagrams as inputs; this construction has been generalized by Kolb \cite{Ko14} to the Kac-Moody setting.
 Here $\Ui$ is a coideal subalgebra of $\U$ and will be referred to as an $\imath$quantum group on its own.
 A subtle and deep feature of QSP is that $\Ui =\U^{\imath}_{\vs,\kappa}$ depends on a multiple of parameters $\vs =(\vs_i)_{i\in \I_\circ}$ and $\kappa =(\kappa_i)_{i\in \I_\circ}$ subject to some constraints; specializing at $q=1$ and $\vs_i=1$ allows one to recover the symmetric pairs.

 In recent years, it is getting increasingly clear that a number of fundamental constructions for quantum groups admit highly nontrivial generalizations to the setting of QSP.
 In \cite{BW18b} (also cf. \cite{BW18a}), the authors developed a theory of $\imath$canonical bases for the QSP $(\U, \Ui)$ {\em of finite type}, on $\Ui$-modules as well as a modified form $\Uidot$.
-The constructions of quasi-$K$-matrix and universal $K$-matrix for QSP \cite{BW18a, BK18} have played a significant role too.
+The constructions of quasi-$K$-matrix and universal $K$-matrix for QSP \cite{BW18a, BK19} have played a significant role too.
 The $\imath$quantum group $\Ui$ of quasi-split type AIII and its $\imath$canonical basis have applications to super Kazhdan-Lusztig theory of type BCD \cite{BW18a, Bao17}, admit a geometric realization \cite{BKLW, LW18} and a KLR type categorification \cite{BSWW}.
+The $\imath$quiver varieties introduced more recently by Y.~Li \cite{Li19} have intimate connections with QSPs.